top of page

 Answer

 He may have sensory processing difficulties, or there could be other underlying issues.
-Observing a child in a natural setting, along with sensory processing-based assessments, is essential to determine whether the child has sensory processing challenges.
+Observing a child in a natural setting, along with sensory processing-based assessments, is crucial for determining whether the child has sensory processing challenges.
+Please contact Root for more information.
 Please contact Root for further information.

 I believe that my child has sensory processing difficulty.